 Monitor Internet Usage Through a Time Tracker

 Traqq is an excellent example of a monitoring tool that promotes employee efficiency without damaging their morale.
-This lightweight app runs discreetly in the background, taking random screenshots from time to time.
+This lightweight employee monitoring software runs discreetly in the background, taking random screenshots from time to time.
 It also keeps track of the websites that employees access and the apps they use.
 On the dashboard, you will see what’s eating up the biggest chunks of their time.

 What’s more, Traqq lets you monitor the activity levels of an employee, ensuring that they remain productive most of the time.
-At the same time, this tool still promotes ethical monitoring.
+All the while, this tool still promotes ethical monitoring.
 While it takes random screenshots, the generated images are blurred to an extent that will prevent sensitive information from becoming legible.
 This means that employees can rest easy knowing that nobody will be able to take a peek at their private messages or personal passwords.